jfdenise/wildfly-mcp/doc-ingestor/questions/cli-questions-generated.md

 ## syntax of the operation to get the `properties` attribute of the `config-source` resource of the `microprofile-config-smallrye` subsystem
 Can you get the properties attribute of the myConfigSource config-source resource of the microprofile-config-smallrye subsystem ?
 Can you get the properties attribute of the myConfigSource config source resource of the microprofile config smallrye subsystem ?
+## syntax of the operation to get the `undertow` subsystem
+Can you get the undertow subsystem?
+Can you get the undertow?
+Can you retrieve all the attributes of the undertow subsystem?
 ## syntax of the operation to get the `default-security-domain` attribute of the `undertow` subsystem
 Can you get the default-security-domain attribute of the undertow subsystem?
 Can you get the default security domain attribute of the undertow subsystem?